 Support researchers to find not only the General Arrangement drawings but also relevant detail drawings for their chosen prototype.

-The other major aim is to make high quality scans of the entire collection so that they will be easily available to researchers who do not need to access the original material, and to provide a backup in case of disaster.
-This will require significant investment in equipment for which funding options are being investigated.
+Volunteers are in the process of slowly but surely working through the drawings to create high quality scans of the entire collection.
+This is so they will be easily available to researchers who do not need to access the original material, and to provide a backup in case of disaster.
 Please contact the Study Centre Co-ordinator at the addresses below if you may be able to help in some way.

 Users of this search facility will probably be familiar with the published works on MR carriages and wagons.
 If not, the details are given below.
 Some are out of print but second-hand copies are regularly obtainable.